marcomoroni/azucena/DEV_NOTES.md

 For now it can only handle one tag.

+### `InteractableComponent`

+Add this to entities that are interactable (pick up, open door, …).
+The player has to go near it and press F for some time to interact with it.

+This component can be improved a lot (efficiency).

 ### `ButtonComponent`

 This component handles the different states of button (highlight, select).